Enumerative Geometry of Del Pezzo Surfaces: Introduction

 In the standard toric case, the naive SYZ mirror of the moment toric fibration only gives an bounded open subset of the Landau-Ginzburg mirror.
 Hori-Vafa explained that there is a renormalization procedure to obtain the LG mirror.
 Auroux predicted that the renormalization corresponds to scaling the symplectic form $kc_1(Y)$, $k\rightarrow \infty$.
-This is indeed hidden in the proof of Theorem \ref{main thm}: the special Lagrangian torus with respect to the Tain-Yau metric $\omega_{TY}$ in $X$ are not Lagrangian with respect to arbitrary symplectic form on $Y$.
-To make sense of the superpotential, we proved that there exists s sequence of K\"ahler forms $\omega_i$ on $Y$ such that $[\omega_i]=k_ic_1(Y)$ with $k_i\rightarrow \infty$ and every special Lagrangian fibre is Lagrangian with respect to $\omega_i$ for $i\gg 1$.
-Moreover, the coefficients of the superpotential is well-defined and stablized.
+This is indeed hidden in the proof of Theorem \ref{main thm}: the special Lagrangian torus with respect to the Tian-Yau metric $\omega_{TY}$ in $X$ are not Lagrangian with respect to arbitrary symplectic form on $Y$.
+To make sense of the superpotential, we proved that there exists a sequence of K\"ahler forms $\omega_i$ on $Y$ such that $[\omega_i]=k_ic_1(Y)$ with $k_i\rightarrow \infty$ and every special Lagrangian fibre with respect to the Tian-Yau metric in $X$ is Lagrangian with respect to $\omega_i$ for $i\gg 1$.
+Moreover, the coefficients of the superpotential is well-defined and stabilized.
 In other words, Theorem \ref{main thm} provides a rigorous mathematical realization of the renormalization procedure of Hori-Vafa.
+See \cite[Remark 5.11]{FOOO9} for another treatment of renormalization.

 A priori, the integral affine manifold used in the Gross-Siebert program is unclear to be the same as the one from the base of special Lagrangian fibration.
-In the case of $Y=\mathbb{P}^2$, Lau-Lee-Lin \cite{LLL} prove that the affine structure used in Carl-Pomperla-Siebert coincides with the complex affine structure of the special Lagrangian fibration constructed by Collins-Jacob-Lin.
-With the explicit affine structure, we provide some explicit calculation of the enumerative invariants and explains the relation with the previous works of Bouseau \cite{B5}, Vianna \cite{V3}, Gabele \cite{G8}.
+In the case of $Y=\mathbb{P}^2$, Lau-Lee-Lin \cite{LLL} prove that the affine structure used in Carl-Pumperla-Siebert coincides with the complex affine structure of the special Lagrangian fibration constructed by Collins-Jacob-Lin.
+With the explicit affine structure, we provide some explicit calculation of the enumerative invariants and explains the relation with the previous works of Bousseau \cite{B5}, Vianna \cite{V3}, Graefnitz \cite{G8}.
 In particular, the interaction of the results in the current paper with the previous works confirm several folklore conjectures in this setting.